Culinary Experience of Cusco Peru

 It’s a red meat that extremely lean.
 It tastes similar to beef without the fatty deposits.
 Most of the exotic meats in Peru are absolutely adorable, so for some it can be a challenge to eat them.
 However, they are high-protein, tender and low in fat.
 It’s the healthiest and leanest meat that has been enjoyed Pre-Inca and during Inca period.

 Alpaca meat is best enjoyed in its simplest form, in a juicy tender steak, anticucho (meat skewers) or an alpaca stew.
-Its healthy, delicious and tender, always a good choice in a restaurant.
+Its healthy, delicious and tender, always a good choice in a restaurants.

 Llamas